 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Certified Operators are required to pay an annual $10.00 certification renewal fee.
+Certified Operators are required to pay an annual recertification renewal fee.
+Farmers should note that a recent change has increased the annual renewal payment to $25.00 per year.
 Operators should be receiving an invoice in the mail from the Water Pollution Control Systems Operators Certification Commission (WPCSOCC) in the coming weeks.
-If you do not receive an invoice or are not sure about your payment, you can check and pay online.
-You will need to enter your Animal Operator Certification Number.
+If you do not receive an invoice or are not sure about your payment, you can check your status and pay online.
+You will need to enter your Animal Operator Certification Number to retrieve your information.

 Certified Operators must also receive six hours of continuing education credits (CEC) every three years.
 Failing to do so will result in having to retake the initial certification class and passing the exam.
-To find out if you need continuing education credits, feel free to call the Sampson County Cooperative Extension office at (910) 592-7161.
+To find out if you need continuing education credits, feel free to call N.C.
+Cooperative Extension of Sampson County at (910) 592-7161.
 Ask for Max Knowles, and I will help you find out if and when you need credit hours to retain your certification.
 There are multiple opportunities to receive continuing education credits this year; however, most of these programs require preregistration.
 So, please be sure to check your status as soon as possible.

-We are excited to announce the opportunity for a complete six hours of approved continuing education credits at the George Upton Livestock Arena, 93 Agriculture Place, Clinton NC 28328 from 9 a.m. – 4 p.m. on Tuesday, December 13.
-We ask that you please call 910-592-7161 to pre-register for the event.
-If this date conflicts with your schedule we also plan to offer classes in Wayne County (December 5), Bladen County (December 6), Duplin County (December 9), Cumberland County (December 14), Lenoir County (December 16).
-All classes planned will take place from 9 a.m. – 4 p.m.
-We also are having two Zoom opportunities that will both offer three hours of CE credit (Nov.
-16 from 9 a.m. – 12 p.m. and Dec 1 from 1 p.m. – 4 p.m.).
+We are excited to announce the opportunity for a complete six hours of approved continuing education credits at the George Upton Livestock Arena, 93 Agriculture Place, Clinton NC 28328 from 9 a.m. – 4 p.m. on Wednesday, November 29.
+We ask that you please call 910-592-7161 to preregister for the event.
+If this date conflicts with your schedule we also plan to offer classes in Wayne County (December 7), Bladen County (December 5), Duplin County (December 1 and 12), Lenoir County (December 15).
+We also are having two Zoom opportunities that will both offer three hours of CE credit (November 15 from 9 a.m.-12 p.m. and November 30 from 1 p.m.-4 p.m.).